roman-milk/roman-milk.github.io/frank-and.md

  "Dorie was one of the ones who wanted to know all about it.
 She was always asking about what we did, how we did it and I could tell she was interested in trying, but just couldn't quite get up the nerve.
 One day during lunch break Dorie sat down with me and asked me why I was so down in the dumps that day and I told her.
 Marsha and I were set up to do a party that night and Marsha had gotten sick.
 I was looking at having to do twelve to fourteen guys by myself and I wasn't looking forward to it.
 Dorie told me that she would sub for Marsha.
 I asked her if she knew what she was letting herself in for and she said no idea, but that it was something that she had wanted to try since first hearing about it.

  "I asked her why she was willing to risk her marriage and she told me that you had been gone for three months and wouldn't be back for at least two more and that she was horny enough to fuck a hundred men.
 You would never know so she wasn't risking anything.
 She went with me that night and she liked it.
 She liked it enough to do it two more times and then she said she couldn't do it any more and as far as I know she hasn't."
-Report_Story #4